freshsmak/OneSpark/replit.md

 **Framework**: Express.js with TypeScript running on Node.js

 **API Design**: RESTful API with the following main endpoints:
-- `/api/auth/*` - Authentication endpoints using Replit Auth
+- `/api/auth/*` - Authentication endpoints using Clerk
 - `/api/sparks` - CRUD operations for product concepts

-**Authentication**: Replit OpenID Connect (OIDC) authentication with Passport.js strategy.
-Sessions are stored in PostgreSQL using connect-pg-simple.
+**Authentication**: Clerk authentication with Express middleware.
+User sessions are managed by Clerk, and user data is automatically synced to PostgreSQL for local queries.

 **AI Integration**: Anthropic Claude API for product concept generation.
 The AI service accepts a product category and pain points, then generates structured JSON responses with product details.